openHPI/xikolo-ios/CONTRIBUTING.md

 Before submitting a new GitHub issue, please make sure to check the [existing GitHub issues](https://github.com/openHPI/xikolo-ios/issues).
 If this doesn't help, please [submit an issue](https://github.com/openHPI/xikolo-ios/issues/new/choose) on GitHub and provide detailed information.

 ### I want to contribute
-Check out the [good first issues](https://github.com/openHPI/xikolo-ios/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or any other unsassigned issue and submit a pull request when you are ready.
+Check out the [good first issues](https://github.com/openHPI/xikolo-ios/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or any other unassigned issue and submit a pull request when you are ready.

 ## Programming Guidelines